When does the PDC World Darts Championship start in 2025 and where is Ally Pally Darts?

 It was previously known as the BDO World Championship which was held at the Lakeside prior to the WDF taking over proceedings.
 Albeit with a sojourn into the Indigo at the O2 before the BDO's untimely demises at the hands of final chairman Des Jacklin.

-In addition, the World Seniors acts as another route for players in their 50's such as Steve Beaton, Simon Whitlock, Mervyn King among others post their PDC careers or trying to still get back onto thet our to play in that big stage environment.
+In addition, the World Seniors acted as another route for players in their 50's such as Steve Beaton, Simon Whitlock, Mervyn King among others post their PDC careers or trying to still get back onto thet our to play in that big stage environment.

 Tournaments in particular at the old home of World Darts, the Circus Tavern for their World Darts Championship in the February of every year as well as World Masters, World Matchplay and Champion of Champions give opportunities away from the main tour.